The people who keep the New York Preservation Archive Project running.

 Jeffe Fellow

 Katie Heiserman is passionate about preserving and publicizing overlooked New York histories.
-She is a Master's student in NYU’s Archives & Public History program researching grassroots activists on the Lower East Side who protected community gardens and historic buildings from demolition in the 1990s.
-In addition to her role at the Archive Project, Heiserman serves as Program Coordinator at the Gilder Lehrman Institute of American History.
-Previously, she has worked as a museum educator the New-York Historical Society and an archival production assistant at the podcast studio Best Case Studios.
+She is a recent graduate from NYU’s Archives & Public History Master's program, where she researched grassroots activists on the Lower East Side who protected community gardens and buildings from demolition in the 1990s.
+In addition to her role at the Archive Project, Katie serves as Assistant Curator at the Gilder Lehrman Institute of American History.
+She has previously worked at museums and media companies including the New-York Historical Society, BRIC Arts Media, the Museum of the City of New York, and Best Case Studios.

 Oral Historian